 The procedures follow the College’s Complaints/Grievances and Resolution Procedures.

 Any complaint of a sexual nature should be immediately reported to the Title IX Coordinator, Jill Cranmore, Director of Human Resources, or any administrator at the College, such as Dave Kietzmann, Vice President of Instruction or Dr. Stephen Nacco, President.
 Any Vermilion County Works students may notify Jonathan Jett at the Vermilion County Works office.

 Non-Discrimination Statement: Danville Area Community College does not discriminate in employment or educational opportunities, including career and technical educational opportunities, on the basis of race, color, sex, religion, age, national origin, ancestry, marital status, unfavorable discharge from military service (except dishonorable), mental or physical disability unrelated to the ability to perform essential program and job functions, veteran status, or any basis of discrimination precluded by the applicable federal and state statutes in its programs and activities.
 The College will take steps to assure that the lack of English-language proficiency will not be a barrier to employment, admission, and participation in CTE programs.
 Career and technical education courses/program offerings and admission criteria are on our web site, www.dacc.edu or by calling 217-443-3222.

-The following person has been designated to handle inquiries regarding the non-discrimination policy: Jill A. Cranmore, Director, Human Resources, Affirmative Action Officer, Title IX Coordinator, and Section 504/ADA Coordinator, Danville Area Community College, 2000 E. Main St., Martin Luther King Memorial Way, Danville, IL 61832-5199, 217-443-8756, or firstname.lastname@example.org.
+The following person has been designated to handle inquiries regarding the non-discrimination policy: Jill A. Cranmore, Vice President, Human Resources, Affirmative Action Officer, Title IX Coordinator, and Section 504/ADA Coordinator, Danville Area Community College, 2000 E. Main St., Martin Luther King Memorial Way, Danville, IL 61832-5199, 217-443-8756, or firstname.lastname@example.org.